 Food storage saves you lots of money

 Whenever I buy food storage, I always buy it on sale.
 If you are only paying .49 cents a can for you green beans, you can afford to get a case of it and use it up over the next few months.
 Then every time you have a need for green beans you can use a can that only cost you .49 cents instead of $1.19.
 It may seem like a small amount of money but when you multiply that savings by every can or box of food you use your savings become substantial.
 Also, whenever you are baking and the recipe calls for milk you can use powdered milk which costs almost nothing compared to the $4.00 a gallon you pay for regular milk.
 There are lots of ways of having food storage saves you money.
-A great company to buy powdered milk out can be found here.
-Their dry milk tastes almost as good as store bought milk!
+A great company to buy powdered milk out can be found here (this website is only accessible in the US).
+Their dry milk (this website is only accessible in the US) tastes almost as good as store bought milk!

 Food Storage brings peace of mind